Steps to Apply

 Students with scores below the university's minimum requirements will be considered for conditional admission through Rider's English Language Institute.

-Graduate Business, Education and Liberal Arts applicants: Please provide a detailed, carefully written statement, which indicates your reasons for pursuing graduate study in the area selected.
+Graduate Business, Education, Arts and Sciences applicants: Please provide a detailed, carefully written statement, which indicates your reasons for pursuing graduate study in the area selected.
 Include your professional goals and expectations from the program.
 This statement of your aims and objectives will be used as part of the evaluation of your acceptance into the graduate program you have selected.
 (500 word minimum)

 Please provide your current resume.